 If you test positive for Covid-19, please enter your information in this self-reporting form.
-Once you complete this form, you will receive an email with detailed instructions.
+Once you complete this form, you will see a link to a google doc with detailed instructions.
+Next Steps for Students in Isolation 5.23 - Google Docs

 Updated January 24, 2023